 Calculator Hub

-A 10×10 foot room has a 40 ft perimeter.
-With standard 8 ft ceilings that is 320 sq ft of gross wall area before you deduct doors and windows.
-Most 10×10 bedrooms need about 2 gallons for two coats on walls alone.
+Quick answer: buy about 2 gallons for two coats on walls in a standard 10×10 bedroom (8 ft ceilings, one door, one window).
+A 10×10 foot room has a 40 ft perimeter; with standard 8 ft ceilings that is 320 sq ft of gross wall area before you deduct doors and windows.
 Exact math for walls-only and walls-plus-ceiling below.

 Steps